-29 ISA (UK) 620 (Revised November 2019), Using the Work of an Auditor's Expert

-ISA (UK) 510 (REVISED JUNE 2016) - INITIAL AUDIT ENGAGEMENTS-OPENING BALANCES

-Illustration 1:

-For purposes of this illustrative auditor's report, the following circumstances are assumed:

-- Audit of a complete set of financial statements of an entity other than a listed entity using a fair presentation framework.
-The audit is not a group audit (i.e., ISA 600 (Revised)30 does not apply). - ...
+• Whether the assistance of an auditor's expert is needed.
+ISA (UK) 620 (Revised November 2019 29 deals with the use of an auditor's expert to assist the auditor to obtain sufficient appropriate audit evidence.
+ISA (UK 510 (REVISED JUNE 2016) - INITIAL AUDIT ENGAGEMENTS-OPENING BALANCES Appendix Illustratio n 1: For purposes of this illustrative auditor's report, the following circumstances are assumed: a fa lit of a complete set of financial statements of an entity other than a listed entity using ir presentation framework.
+The audit is not a group audit (i.e., ISA 600 (Revised) 30 does apply).